 Outdoor Lagotti can and should go outside frequently.
-Their coats are warm and waterproof, so make sure you provide yourself with the necessary outerwear to keep you comfortable in inclement weather.
-It's helpful to have an enclosed yard where you can play hide-and-seek games and fetch with your Lagotto, but it isn't necessary.
+Their coats are warm and waterproof, so make sure you provide yourself the necessary outerwear to keep you comfortable in inclement weather.
+It’s helpful to have an enclosed yard where you can play fetch and hide-and-seek games with your Lagotto, but it isn’t necessary.
 Just be sure to take him to the dog park or on long walks frequently if you live in an apartment.

 Exercise Lagotti Romagnoli require one to two hours of vigorous activity each day.
 They particularly enjoy putting their sniffing abilities to work with hide-and-seek games.